max-carter-math/max-carter-math.github.io/index.md

 I am a research student at the University of Newcastle in Australia currently completing my Master's degree in mathematics.
 I am supervised by <a href="https://www.newcastle.edu.au/profile/george-willis#career"> Prof. George Willis </a> and work with other members of the <a href="https://zerodimensional.group/"> Zero-Dimensional Symmetry </a> research group here in Newcastle.

-My research interests lie firmly in the fields of group theory and operator algebras.
-More specifically, I'm interested in the study of locally compact groups, their representation theory and related problems concerning operator algebras.
-I am also interested in operator algebras and Hopf algebras as topics in themselves.
+My research interests lie firmly in the fields of group theory and functional analysis.
+More specifically, I'm interested in the study of locally compact groups, their representation theory and problems concerning operator algebras.
+I also have an interest in mathematical physics, and the ways in which my own research is connected to physics, such as through the study of Hopf algebras and non-commutative geometry.

+My long-term goals are to pursue a career in mathematics research, and in doing so, I intend to pursue a PhD overseas upon completion of my Master's dergee.